tasmota/docs/docs/Scripting-Language.md

     USE_LVGL | enables support for LVGL
     USE_SCRIPT_GLOBVARS | enables global variables and >G section USE_SML_M | enables [Smart Meter Interface](Smart-Meter-Interface)
-    SML_REPLACE_VARS | enables posibility to replace the lines from the (SML) descriptor with Vars USE_SML_SCRIPT_CMD | enables SML script cmds
+    SML_REPLACE_VARS | enables possibility to replace the lines from the (SML) descriptor with Vars USE_SML_SCRIPT_CMD | enables SML script cmds
     USE_SCRIPT_I2C | enables I2C support
     USE_SCRIPT_SERIAL | enables support for serial io cmds